ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 {: #vcenter_chg_impact-automation-id}
 {: faq}

-The **automation** ID is a user account that is used by the automated operations that are provided in the {{site.data.keyword.vmwaresolutions_short}} console.
+The **automation** ID is a user account that is used by the automated operations that are provided in the VMware Solutions console.

 Users and passwords for the automated operations in the console must not be changed because the console operations that depend on those credentials might fail.